CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.AbstractError](#Carbon-Errors-AbstractError)

-> Error class for define any type of HTTP Error used in the SDK.
+> Generic error class that defines any type of HTTP Error used in the SDK.

 #### <a name="Carbon-HTTP-Errors-HTTPError-Constructor" />Constructor